Mathematics (MATH)

 MATH 132 Calculus II (4)

 The second course in a two course sequence with MATH 131.
 The two courses will cover the following topics: algebraic and transcendental functions; limits; continuity; derivatives; maxima and minima; concavity; related rates; Taylor polynomials; Mean Value Theorem; anti-differentiation; Riemann sums; the Fundamental Theorem of Calculus; techniques of integration; sequences and series.
 The course is based on graphical, numerical, and symbolic points of view.
 Graphing calculators are used throughout the course.
-Prerequisite: At least four years of high school mathematics, or recommendation of Math Placement Advisor.
-Prerequisite: MATH 131.
+Prerequisite: MATH 131 or recommendation of math placement advisor.

 MATH 133 Theory and Application of Calculus (4)